 Several factors can influence the results of your speed test.
 Before beginning, consider the following:

-3. Different devices can yield different results.
+- Different devices can yield different results.
 Older devices, for example, might not be able to measure the full speed of your internet connection.
 If one device is showing slower speeds than expected, run the test on a newer device.

-4. The test will automatically select the optimal server for your location.
+- The test will automatically select the optimal server for your location.
 If you want to test your speeds on another server, you have the option to change it.
 It is important, however, to be aware that the results may vary depending on your distance from the server you’ve selected.

-5. Sometimes even your web browser can affect your speed test results.
+- Sometimes even your web browser can affect your speed test results.
 Don’t be afraid to run the test on both Chrome and Safari!

-Understanding your Speed Test Results
+Understanding Your Speed Test Results

-Download speed shows how fast you can get information off the internet, and upload speed shows how long it takes to get information onto the internet.
-Download is important for streaming TV or downloading music while upload is important for high quality video chats and content sharing.
+Download speed shows how fast you can get information off the Internet, and upload speed shows how long it takes to get information onto the Internet.
+Download is important for streaming TV or downloading music, while upload is important for high-quality video chats and content sharing.

 The results are displayed in Mbps, the amount of data transferred per second.
 Technically, this is also your bandwidth.
-Bandwidth is a measure of the connections your computer opened up and how much data you can download or upload.
+Bandwidth is a measure of the connections your computer opens up and how much data you can download or upload.
 Because higher bandwidth can improve speed, these two metrics are closely connected.

 Ping

 Ping measures latency, the time it takes for your device to connect and send or receive data.
-This is crucial for internet activities executed in real-time.
+This is crucial for internet activities executed in real time.

 Low latency is especially important to online gamers and businesses requiring real-time processing.
 Lower ping numbers mean better network performance and faster connections.
 A ping time of more than a few milliseconds can create a gaming disadvantage or can cause information delays for businesses.